12 Ways to Save at Christmas + Free Christmas Budget Planner

 4. Make your Own Gifts to Save

-Making your own gifts can be a great way to save money.
+Making your own gifts can be a great way to save money, especially if it involves upcycling.

 Or maybe you have hobbies like sewing, knitting, or woodworking that easily lend themselves to handmade gifts.